How do I join?

 The money you prepay towards your funeral can be discussed with your Funeral Director who will help you tailor a final farewell to suit your budget.

 Do I have to pay for this in one payment?

 Most people do prepay their funeral in a single payment but you do not have to.
 You are able to make payments in instalments if that suits you better.

 What is the minimum payment?

-The minimum initial prepayment is $200 including an entry fee.
+The minimum initial prepayment is $200.
 The minimum amount of the ongoing instalments is $20 per fortnight if instalments are made by regular automatic payment.
 If ongoing instalments are not automated and regular the minimum payment is $500 per instalment.